anamikaworke-creatornmi/Creditcard_fraud_detection/README.md

 ## Objective

 The primary goal of this project is to replicate the proposed research methodology, validate its effectiveness, and analyze the impact of DBSCAN-based feature augmentation combined with ensemble learning for fraud detection.

----

-If you would like, I can also add sections for installation, usage instructions, or citation of the original research paper.